THANKS FOR LISTENING WORLD!

 Right.

-Yes, we are fans of Malta since I showed some of our short films over there.
+Yes, we are fans of Malta since we showed some of our short films over there.

 Here's a little fun fact.
-Jules Pfeiffer, writer, screenplay.
+Jules Feiffer, writer, screenplay.
 Well, the screenplay originally included Popeye's magical pet, Eugene the Jeep.
-Though the Jeep was ultimately left out, Pfeiffer gave some of its magical characteristics to Sweepy.
+Though the Jeep was ultimately left out, Feiffer gave some of its magical characteristics to Swee'pea.
 Hence the baby's apparent clairvoyance.

 I don't know how they would have worked that character into the movie.